Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

     +   Multi-AZ deployments for the MySQL, MariaDB, Oracle, and PostgreSQL engines utilizr sunchronous physical replication to keep data on the standby up to date with the primary.
     +   Multi-AZ deployments for the SQL Server engine use synchronous logical replication o achieve the same result, employing SQL Server-native mirroring technology.
     +   If the storage volume on the primary instance falls, Amazon RDS automatically initiates a failover to the standby.

 +       Increased availability
     +   If there is an Availability Zone or primary database failure, your availability impact is limited to the time automatic failover takes to complete-typically under two minutes.
     +   This availability benefit extends to planned maintenance and backups as well.
     +   Upgrades and patches are installed on the standby instance first.
     +   Once completed, a failover is initiated, and the updates or patches are installed on the remaining instance.

-####    Amazon RDS read replicas benefits
-+       Enhanced performance
-    Amazin RDS uses the MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL DB engines built-in replication functionality to create a special type of DB instance called a read replica from as source DB instance.
-The source DB instance becomes the primary DB instance.
-Updates made to the primary DB instance are asynchronously copied to the read replica.
-You can reduce the load on your primary DB instance by routing read queries from your applications to the read replica.
-Using tead replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
-+       Increased availability
-+       Designed for security

 +       No administrative intervention
     +   DB instance failover is fully automatic and requires no administrative intervention.